Geology of Slovakia: Quaternary

 The Quaternary glaciations identified in Slovakia are, from oldest to youngest: Donau, Günz, Mindel, Riss and Würm.
 During these glaciations glaciers extender downhill from the High Tatras and nonglaciated uplands were subject to frost weathering and solifluction.
-Deflation of soils is also evident in mountaineous locations.
+Deflation of soils is also evident in mountainous locations.

 Peat, eolian wind-blown sands, fluvial sand and gravel and loess are all typical Quaternary sediments, formed in the past 2.5 million years old and dominating the surface of Slovak lowlands.
 The loess sheets of Slovakia are named, from the lowest to the highest W1, W2 and W3.
 In between W1 and W2 lies a layer of black-earth soil and between W2 and W3 lies an incipient soil which in parts is gleyed or cryoturbated.

 The Váh River has up to seven terraces of sand and gravel.
-Travertine is also common, including travertine which preserved a cranial mold of a Neanderthal from Gánovce.
+Travertine and tufa is also common, including travertine which preserved a cranial mold of a Neanderthal from Gánovce.
 Moraine formations remain in the high mountains from the Pleistocene glaciations.

 Economic geology

-The moderately metamorphosed Spišsko-gemerské rudohorie hosts veins of siderite, chalcopyrite and tetrahedrite along with the Veitsch-type magnesite, and the Kremnica-Štiavnica Mountains have polymetallic lead, zinc, copper, gold and silver veins.
+The moderately metamorphosed Spišsko-gemerské rudohorie Mts. formed by Paleozoic rocks of Gemericum hosts veins of siderite, chalcopyrite and tetrahedrite along with the Veitsch-type magnesite (Hnúšťa, Jelšava and Lubeník).
 Permian rocks often hold uranium ore.

+The Kremnica and Štiavnica Mountains formed by the Miocene volcanic rocks have polymetallic lead, zinc, copper, gold and silver veins.
+Similar, however, less extensive ore veins are found in the Vihorlat and Slanské vrchy Mountains in Eastern Slovakia.
+The exploited polymetalic Au-Ag-Pb-Zn-Cu mineral deposit of the Rozália Mine is located near Hodruša.
+Iron skarn related to Miocene volcanism is known in the Muránka planina Plateau.

 Salt is found in the Neogene East Slovak Basin and brown coal is extracted from both the Handlová-Nováky Basin and the Modrý Kameň-Potor Basin.
 There are small deposits of natural gas and oil in the Neogene strata of the Vienna Basin together with older Triassic rocks.